srobertsphd/srobertsphd/README.md

 ## Samantha Roberts PhD

-Generative AI engineer solving complex, real-world problems using physics-based reasoning and deep operational experience.
+Generative AI engineer solving complex, real-world problems using physics-based reasoning and hands-on operational experience.

 I care about building things that matter.
 I strongly prefer open-source solutions when they are the right tool, and I believe shared infrastructure and community-driven code are essential for scaling technical knowledge beyond individual organizations.